What are free-entry point conversations and how do they affect other open conversations?

 Expiration

-24h from last customer msg
+24h from last customer message

 72h from your qualifying reply